MacFie History, Family Crest & Coats of Arms

 - Agnes MacFie, aged 4, who settled in America from Scotland, in 1892

-- Janet MacFie, aged 26, who emigrated to the United States from Scotland, in 1892
+- Janet MacFie, aged 26, who immigrated to the United States from Scotland, in 1892

-- Allen Macfie, aged 9, who emigrated to the United States, in 1893
+- Allen Macfie, aged 9, who immigrated to the United States, in 1893

 MacFie Settlers in United States in the 20th Century